206 West Tabernacle Street

 St. George UT 84770

-Judge Nuffer now resides in Washington County and is currently assigned all civil and criminal cases in the Southern Region of the Central Division of the District of Utah.
+Judge Nuffer now resides in Washington County and is currently assigned civil and criminal cases in the Southern Region of the Central Division of the District of Utah.
 See information on the St George Courthouse.

 Journalists who desire to use electronic devices in the courtroom should use this form.